 Now days most of the people are perceiving monolith as something that’s necessarily bad and microservices as something that’s must be.
 But the truth is that both have some pros and cons, so we have to be aware of what we want to achieve.

 The modular monolith architecture has separated modules that ‘answers’ for some business questions.
 Those modules should have some shared, exposed API for different modules, but should not share its inner implementations and logic.
-Each module should be independent and isolated in other words there should each module should have high cohesion and be lowly coupled with other modules.
+Each module should be independent and isolated, in other words each module should have, high cohesion and be lowly coupled with other modules.

 What’s the difference between monolith and modular monolith?